fmaclen/canutin-desktop/README.md

 There's multiple ways to get data into Canutin, these are available from the **Add or update data** page.

 - **By hand:** you can add or edit any account, transaction or asset manually like you would if you used a spreadsheet.
 - **Importing via API:** at the moment this process requires some degree of technical knowledge but it allows you to import data from other apps or services much faster.
-You can find more information and examples in the [API documentation](docs/API.md).
+You can find more information and examples in the **[API documentation](docs/API.md)**.
 - **Importing from CSV:** _This is currently planned but not yet available_.
 If you'd like this feature to be prioritized, comment or upvote [this issue](https://github.com/Canutin/desktop/issues/74).

-## Frequenty asked questions
+### Frequenty asked questions

-- Can I use Canutin on my phone?
+- **Can I use Canutin on my phone?**
+  At the moment Canutin only runs on desktop operating systems, though a mobile app is in the roadmap.

-- How do I share data between devices?
+- **How do I share data between devices?**
+  The simplest way to do this is to use a cloud storage service like Dropbox or Google Drive.
+You can then set up Canutin to use that folder as the vault location.
+This way you can access the same data from multiple devices.

-- How do I backup my data?
+- **How do I backup my data?**
+  All of the data Canutin interacts with is stored in a single file (referred to as a Vault file).
+You can backup this file the same way you would any other file on your computer.

-- What about security?
+- **What about security?**
+  In it's current version Canutin does not encrypt your data, though that is in the roadmap.
+Canutin is as secure as your computer is, anyone who has access to your device will be able to access the data in the vaults stored in such device.
+By default Canutin's server is only accessible from your computer's browser but it's possible to expose it to your local network and/or the public Internet if your networking settings allow it.

-- What about privacy?
+- **What about privacy?**
+  The data is stored locally in your device.
+Canutin does not collect any data about you or your usage of the app and does not contain any kind of telemetry or analytics.

-- How do you make money?
+- **How do you make money?**
+  We don't.
+Canutin is a hobby project at the moment.

-## Development
+### Development

 If you are interested in extending what Canutin can do, take a look at the [development documentation](docs/DEVELOPMENT.md).

-## Contributing
+### Contributing

 Here's ways in which you can contribute: